Brain Age 2: More Training in Minutes a Day!: Gameplay

 Similar to its predecessor, Brain Age 2 is an edutainment video game that offers the player several minigames to play.
 Before the game begins, the player must create a profile, after which Brain Age Check runs three random tests to determine the player's brain age, which ranges from 20 to 80 and depends on the player's test performance.
 The brain age determines approximately the responsiveness of the player's brain; a brain age of 20, the lowest age that the player can achieve, indicates that the player's brain is as responsive as that of an average 20-year-old.
 Once the player is told their initial brain age, three modes are unlocked: Quick Play, Daily Training, and Sudoku.
 In Quick Play, the player can practice with any of the available minigames without receiving a score.
 In Daily Training, the player can perform Brain Age Check to determine their updated brain age.
 They can also complete one of the available minigames, after which they are given a rating based on their performance.
-In Daily Training, the player can also play Virus Buster, a simplified version of Dr. Mario (1990) modified for mobile play.
-Note that the background music for Virus Buster alternates every day between the "Chill" and "Fever" themes.
 To let the player track their progress, the game saves daily statistics of the player's performance, which are shown in a graph.
 In the third mode, Sudoku, the player can solve one of a hundred Sudoku puzzles.

 All of the minigames in Brain Age 2 are different from those of the original Brain Age.
-Brain Age 2 contains six minigames: Rock, Paper, Scissors, Serial Subtraction, Symbol Match, Math Recall, Number Memory, and High Number.
-The game's Training mode includes the following activities: Sign Finder, Piano Player, Word Blend, Word Scramble, Change Maker, Calendar Count, Memory Sprint, Math Recall, Clock Spin, and Block Count.
-During their training, the player can collect stamps by completing minigames, and only one stamp can be collected per day.
-When a certain numbers of stamps are collected, new minigames and features are unlocked.
+Brain Age 2 contains six minigames in Brain Age Check: